algobulls/algobulls_help_site/docs/broker/angelbroking.md

 2) Broking Account Credentials

 * User ID

 * Password

 * API Key

 * API Secret

 !!! note
 * To know more about API Key and Secret, see the following video (Only for Non-Oauth based login):

-<iframe width="560" height="315" src="https://www.youtube.com/embed/75vlLNRD3IA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### ii.
 Let's Start
 ---

 * Visit the AlgoBulls [Login Page](https://app.algobulls.com/user/login) and click on **login with your Broking Account**.

 [ ![Angelbroking](imgs/algo_home.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/algo_home.png)